duresaguye/rossmann-store-sales-forecasting/README.md

 Data

 Due to file size constraints, the dataset is not included in this repository.
-You can obtain the data from the Kaggle Rossmann Store Sales competition.
+You can obtain the data from the Kaggle Rossmann Store Sales competition(https://www.kaggle.com/competitions/rossmann-store-sales/data).
 After downloading, place the CSV files in the data/ directory.
 Running the Analysis

     Data Exploration and Preprocessing: